Calabi-Yau/Landau-Ginzburg Correspondence for Weil-Peterson Metrics and $tt^*$ Structures: Introduction

-Via the isomorphism $S$ and some $U(1)$ action analysis, we will study the vacuum line bundle and Weil-Peterson-type metric in Lanudau-Ginzburg B-model.
-We will derive the similar relation between $tt^*$ metric and Weil-Peterson metric as in Calabi-Yau's case:
+Via the isomorphism $S$ and some $U(1)$ action analysis, we will study the vacuum line bundle and Weil-Petersson-type metric in Laundau-Ginzburg B-model.
+We will derive the similar relation between $tt^*$ metric and Weil-Petersson metric as in Calabi-Yau's case:

 Let $u=(u_1,...,u_s)$ be local coordinates of $M$, and $\p_i:=\partial_{u_i} $.